Boiled plantain is a delicious, sweet side that pairs well with any savory lunch.

 Strain and rinse

-If you left the peels on like I did, allow the plantains to cool before removing the skin.
+Step 6: If you left the peels on like I did, remove them after the plantain has cooled down.

 Serve as a sweet side dish with savory lunch meals.
 Boiled plantain is incredibly versatile and goes well with pelau, rice and beans, and more.